rastogim11/Sem-colon-Multimodal-Malignancy-Classifier/README.md

 Next, we’ll implement the clinical-data ML component and fuse it with imaging for stronger predictions.
 We plan to benchmark our model against Gemini to compare accuracy and reliability.
 We’ll also complete the patient-to-doctor connection: matching users to nearby specialists in their specific cancer type and factoring in location, insurance, and other compatibility signals.

-#Try it Out:
+# Try it Out:

 To run the backend, be in the project/backend and run:
     uvicorn main:app --reload --port 8000

-To run the application, start the frontend by going to frontend: npm run dev
+To run the application, start the frontend by project and run:
+    npm run dev